[Latest] Tricks to Unpair an Apple Watch Without Your iPhone

 Through the Watch Itself (With Passcode)

 This technique factory resets your Apple Watch and requires you to provide your passcode.
-Before starting, ensure the Watch is fully charged.
+Before starting, make sure the Watch is fully charged.

 Steps: